Mahesh2-3/Mahesh2-3/README.md

 I'm deeply interested in integrating AI into Web and Mobile apps and constantly pushing my boundaries.

-Looking to collaborate with ambitious tech enthusiasts and builders.
+Looking to collaborate with crazy tech enthusiasts and builders.
 Let’s innovate and create impact 💡

 ---